 A search strategy is the combination of keywords and synonyms you choose and the way you connect them with AND, OR, and NOT.
-These are also known as Boolen operators.
-An example search strategy is at the end of this sheet.
+These are also known as Boolean operators.
+An example search strategy can be found near the end of this page.
 Developing good search strategies helps increase the efficiency and effectiveness of your database searches.

 Other search tips: